-FORM 10-Q

-(Mark One)

-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2024

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File Number: 001-38410

-BioXcel Therapeutics, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of

-incorporation or organization)

-555 Long Wharf Drive New Haven, CT (Address of principal executive offices)

-(I.R.S.
-Employer Identification No.)

-(Zip Code)

-(Registrant's telephone number, including area code)

-N/A

-(Former name, former address and former fiscal year, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered

-Common Stock, BTĂI Nasdaq Capital Market

-\$0.001 par value per share

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 No 🗍

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Non-accelerated filer

-Accelerated filer □ Smaller reporting company ⊠

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding at July 22, 2024 was 40,743,762.
+FORM 10-Q (Mark One) ■ QUARTERLY REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30), 2024 OR ☐ TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE For the transition period from SECURITIES EXCHANGE ACT OF 1934 to Commission File Number: 001-38410 BioXcel Therapeutics, Inc. (Exact name of registrant as specified in its charter) Delawar (State or other juri incorporation or o sdiction of 82-1386754 (I.R.S.
+Employer Identification No.) 555 Long Wha New Haven (Address of principal ex , CT secutive offices) 06511 (Zip Code) (475) 238-6837 (Registrant's telephone number, including area code (I N/A Former name, former address and former fiscal year, if changed si ince last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.001 par value per share Trading Symbol(s) BTAI Name of each exchange on which registered Nasdaq Capital Market has filed all reports required to be filed by Section 13 or 15(d) of ant was required to file such reports), and (2) has been subject to s submitted electronically every Interactive Data File required to be months (or for such shorter period that the registrant was required a large accelerated filer, an accelerated filer, a non-accelerated filed filer," "accelerated filer," "smaller reporting company," and "em Large accelerated filer 🗆 Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company \square If an emerging growth company, indicate by checaccounting standards provided pursuant to Sectio k mark if the registrant has elected not to use the extended transit n 13(a) of the Exchange Act. \Box ion period for complying with any new or revised financial Indicate by check mark whether the registrant is a a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding at October 31, 202 24 was 42,748,364.